NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/Expression_mRNA_Pipeline.md

 ## mRNA Expression Normalization

-RNA-Seq expression level read counts are normalized using two
+RNA-Seq expression level read counts are normalized using two related methods: FPKM and FPKM-UQ.
+Normalized values should be used only within the context of the entire gene set.
+Users are encouraged to normalize raw read count values if a subset of genes is investigated.

 ### FPKM